Advocacy: Affordable Comprehensive Health Coverage

 Medicaid

-Medicaid is a joint state-federal health insurance program that provides health services for over 70 million low-income Americans – including one third of people living with the epilepsies.
-Each state administers their own Medicaid program according to certain parameters issued by the Centers for Medicare and Medicaid Services (CMS).
+Medicaid is a joint state-federal health insurance program that provides health services for over 70 million low-income Americans – including over 40% of people living with the epilepsies.
+Each state administers its own Medicaid program according to certain parameters issued by the Centers for Medicare and Medicaid Services (CMS).
 Medicaid is the primary payer of long-term services and supports including home- and community-based services.
-The Affordable Care Act (ACA) allowed states to expand Medicaid eligibility to all individuals with household income below 138 percent of the federal poverty line and receive significant federal funds to pay for these new beneficiaries.
+The Affordable Care Act (ACA) allowed states to expand Medicaid eligibility to all individuals with household incomes below 138 percent of the federal poverty line and receive significant federal funds to pay for these new beneficiaries.
+During the COVID-19 public health emergency, states were required to keep Medicaid beneficiaries enrolled in coverage.
+Since the end of the public health emergency in May 2023, all states have started reviewing the eligibility of people enrolled in Medicaid and disenrolling beneficiaries who do not meet the Medicaid eligibility requirements or who do not complete the renewal process.
+More than 20 million people have been disenrolled from Medicaid, and a quarter are still uninsured.

 Medicare